citp/privacy-policy-historical/b/br/bre/bremer.com.md

 brokerage companies and insurance companies.
 These companies are contractually obligated to keep the information that we provide to them confidential.
 In addition, the information they receive from us may be used only for specific joint marketing purposes.
-To limit our sharing                        Call us toll-free at 800-908-BANK (2265), or go to Bremer.com and click on “Privacy.”
+To limit our sharing, or                    Call us toll-free at 800-908-BANK (2265). if you have questions
-Questions?
-800-908-BANK (2265) or Bremer.com

 Page 2